onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Our collective identity is of the people who have thought about identity the most thoroughly - of self-similarity We are the most collectively conscious and self-aware because we actually know what consciousness and collectivism are about and we are the most familiar with self-awareness and self-reference - so “being the most collectively conscious” is not just something that sounds good but is actually fundamentally true. our identity is big in that it tries to expand to as many people as possible, and it is small in that it tries to keep only a few core pillars stable - and even they aren't supposed to be dogmatic - we are flexible to change our minds - we don't identify with the majority of our opinions and ideas.
 We focus on the fundamental universals.
+We update our beliefs when presented with good arguments - unlike most other people who protect their unexamined and tribal identity and sense of self along with the social standing in their community.
+Others take the easy and safe way out when they're being challenged - they dismiss or rationalize away anything that conflicts with their current beliefs.
+They sometimes resolve this cognitive dissonance by doubling down on their prior beliefs and they end up even reinforced - A.K.A. the backfire effect.
+We all know someone like that - and sometimes it's even YOU!

 > "The better we get at getting better, the faster we will get better." - [Douglas Engelbart](https://en.wikiquote.org/wiki/Douglas_Engelbart)

-> "I can improve not only my product cycle time, I can improve my improvement cycle time." - [Douglas Engelbart](https://collectiveiq.wordpress.com/2015/12/06/great-doug-engelbart-quotes/)
+> "I can improve not only my product cycle time, I can improve my improvement cycle time." - [Douglas Engelbart](https://collectiveiq.wordpress.com/2015/12/06/great-doug-engelbart-quotes/) we should improve how we improve

 Information is the fundamental unit of reality